“I’m writing this to say In a gentle way thank you but no… I will live my life as I will undoubtedly die… alone.” —Will Never Marry, Morrissey

-By the time I was 19 and heard this song, I believed it would be true for me.
+By the time I was nineteen and heard this song, I believed it would be true for me.

-For all my teens and twenties during my early life in New Zealand, no girl (or boy) looked at me twice.
-When no one ever comes along, ever, when being alone every day of your life for decades is the reality, then you do not simply think you're destined to be alone—you know it.
+For all my teens and twenties during my early life in New Zealand, no girl (or boy) looked at me twice—and when no one ever comes along, ever, when being alone every day of your life for the best part of two decades is the reality, then you do not simply think you're destined to be alone—you know it.

 An astronaut would last about fifteen seconds in a vacuum.
 I lasted longer.
 It seems a long time looking back, and a long time ago, yet it also feels close because in that time true damage was done.
 It was not done by anyone exactly; it was done by the absence of anyone beyond a ghostly vapor always out of reach.
-Yet something miraculous happened too: I spent my time reading, writing, and in sport; I discovered cinema, listened to music.
-The music of Ian Curtis and Joy Division, the Smiths, Paul Heaton, REM and Echo and the Bunnymen.
-The films of Bergman, Godard, Antonioni, Truffaut, Fellini, and Tarkovsky.
+Yet something miraculous happened too in my teens and twenties: I spent my time reading, writing, and in sport; I found real cinema and music.
+Ian Curtis and Joy Division, the Smiths, Paul Heaton, REM and Echo and the Bunnymen.
+Bergman, Godard, Antonioni, Truffaut, Fellini, and Tarkovsky.
 I discovered Henry Miller, Anaïs Nin, Hemmingway, Kafka, Emily Brontë, Milan Kundera, John Irving, and Alan Moore.
 I discovered words.
-I discovered passion.
 I discovered there was a world beyond the everyday of average small town life.
-That was the life that I would seek.
+That was the life that I would live.
 And that time created me.
 Without those years by myself, I would hardly be myself.
-My novel EXIT isn’t exactly autobiographical, but it accurately sums up my experience living in isolation.
+My first novel EXIT isn’t exactly autobiographical, but it accurately sums up my experience living in isolation.
 Everything I have ever done, all my mistakes and all my triumphs, are explained by that time.

-Yet alcohol also became a salvation.
-Into my late 30s and early 40s a bottle of whiskey or wine became a solitary friend.
+Alcohol also became a salvation.
+Into my late thirties and early forties whiskey, vodka or bottles of wine became solitary friends.
 It allowed me to cope in a way.
 Parents died.
 Cats died.
 One by one.
 I have a love/hate relationship with even the thought of alcohol when I look back: I hate that I needed it, but can understand why I did.
 Where would I have ever been without it?

-Then, just as I’m living out my life, as I expected it to end at 19, as Morrissey so tellingly foretold—she came into my life.
+Then, just as I’m living out my life, as I expected it to end at nineteen, as Morrissey so tellingly foretold—she came into my life.

 The young woman who would become my wife.
 February 21, 2012.
 I would have recently turned 42.
 She 18.
 We traded emails and letters, and slowly became aware of the darkness in each other… drinking... self harm... and seemed to accept, but worry for each other.
 It would be a few years before I would see her in person.
 I loved her before I met her: Alena.